 Secondary students break the mold of traditional school productions while rehearsing and performing on a digital platform to create a new, unique opera recording.

 Arts and education meet at our In-School Opera Remote Workshops.
-Five weeks spent with LA Opera artists fly by as students sharpen their musical and theatrical skills to learn and perform a new opera by composer Juhi Bansal, DMA, and librettist Neil Aitken, PhD.
-Students explore the life and work of Ada Lovelace (1815 - 1852), an English mathematician and writer who is considered to be one of the first computer programmers.
+Five weeks spent with LA Opera artists fly by as students sharpen their musical and theatrical skills to learn and perform Edge of a Dream, a new opera by composer Juhi Bansal, DMA, and librettist Neil Aitken, PhD.
+Students explore the life and work of Ada Lovelace (1815 - 1852), an English mathematician and writer who is considered to be the "mother" of computer science.

 Things to know:

 - Students will perform through a remote platform to help ensure safety during physical distancing (students must have an internet-enabled device to participate)

-- Students will work with a Music Teaching Artist, a Visual Teaching Artist, and LA Opera Connects Resident Director Eli Villanueva to create a digital performance that schools and students can keep
+- Students will work with a Theater Teaching Artist, a Visual Teaching Artist, and LA Opera Connects Resident Director Eli Villanueva to create a digital performance that schools and students can keep

 - Common Core and VAPA standards were covered